A world-class institute of changemakers in the deaf and signing community.

 FIRE SAFETY FOR APARTMENT BUILDINGS

 Recent fatal fires in high-rise structures have prompted people to rethink fire safety.
 A key to fire safety for those who live and work in these special structures is to practice specific high-rise fire safety and prevention behaviors.
 The United States Fire Administration (USFA), a directorate of the Federal Emergency Management Agency (FEMA), would like you to know there are simple fire safety steps you can take to prevent the loss of life and property in high-rise fires.

-* Immediately call your local emergency number.
+DO NOT PANIC IN THE EVENT OF A HIGH-RISE FIRE EMERGENCY* Do not assume someone else has already called the fire department.* Immediately call your local emergency number.
 Early notification of the fire department is important.
 The dispatcher will ask questions regarding the emergency.
 Stay calm and give the dispatcher the information they request.

 AFTER A HIGH-RISE FIRE EMERGENCY* Once you are out of the building, STAY OUT!
 Do not go back inside for any reason.